Empetrum nigrum: Ecology

+Empetrum nigrum has allelopathic properties (e.g. hampering seed germination and root extension of other plants) but the strength of these are dependent on the soil type.

 Uses

+The fruit is edible and can be dried, and may have an acidic taste.
+In the Alaskan tundra, it is known to have a sweet and slightly tart flavor.
+It is often mixed with other berries in dishes like pies and puddings.

-The fruit is edible and can be dried.
-However, it has an acidic taste and can cause headaches.
-While abundant in Scandinavia, it is treasured for its ability to make good wine, juices, or jelly.
+It is abundant in Scandinavia and treasured for its ability to make liqueur, wine, juice, or jelly.
 In subarctic areas, the plant has been a vital addition to the diet of the Inuit and the Sami.
-The Dena'ina (Tanaina) harvest it for food, sometimes storing in quantity for winter, and like it mixed with lard or oil.
+It is used to make Alaskan ice cream.
+The Dena'ina (Tanaina) harvest it for food, sometimes storing in quantity for winter, sometimes mixed with lard or oil.

+In the Canadian province of Newfoundland and Labrador, the berries (known locally as “blackberries”) are used in jams, jellies, and baked goods, such as buns, or puddings.
+In Labrador and northern regions of Newfoundland, entire plants are harvested and the sods used to impart flavour to smoked fish.

 The species can also be grown as a ground cover, or as an ornamental plant in rock gardens, notably the yellow-foliaged cultivar 'Lucia'.
-The fruit is high in anthocyanin pigment and can be used to make a natural food dye.
+The fruit is high in anthocyanin pigment and can be used to make a natural dye.

-Culture
+In culture

-The Scottish Highlands Clan Maclean's badge is believed to be E. nigrum; cuttings of it would be raised on standards to denote clan identity and allegiance.
+The Scottish Highlands Clan Maclean's badge is believed to be E. nigrum.